 Ironically as many of these small business owners have gone through the rigors of lean manufacturing on the plant floor, getting a company primed for sale involves the same rigor, understanding the mindset of the prospective buyer.
 Because Accelerated Manufacturing Broker only deals in the manufacturing sector, years of experience have taught the team what buyers want to see and similarly what they want to avoid.

 It is not realistic to ask a manufacturing seller to take off their “owner mindset” and think like a buyer.
 Rarely is that kind of objectivity possible.
 No one wants to be told, “You have an ugly baby.”
 Owners see their business as their baby.
-So, if selling is a sincere objective, the eyes of an objective broker is akin to a lean consultant who conducts a series of kaizen events in the effort to maximize continuous process improvement AND to secure top price for the sale of the manufacturing enterprise.
+So, if selling is a sincere objective, the eyes of an objective broker are akin to a lean consultant who conducts a series of kaizen events in an effort to maximize continuous process improvement AND to secure top price for the sale of the manufacturing enterprise.

 To help walk manufacturers through these steps across the finish line is often personally challenging.
 To map the process, I authored The Definitive Guide to Preparing Your Business for Sale.

-There are other data points needed such as a list of inventories, including raw material and finished product.
+There are other data points needed, such as a list of inventories, including raw material and finished product.
 For finished product, both costs and the price charged to the customer must be documented.
-A list of all insurance policies with costs is essential along with information regarding employee benefits.
+A list of all insurance policies with costs is essential, along with information regarding employee benefits.